Lawyerist — Law practice, legal marketing, & legal technology.

 Lawyering Skills, Legal Humor

-Sam Glover has been writing about law practice technology, management, marketing, and other stuff on Lawyerist since 2007.
-He also consults on appeals and motion practice.
-When he isn't blogging or lawyering, Sam likes to go winter camping.
+Sam Glover is a lawyer who has been writing about law practice technology, management, marketing, and other stuff on Lawyerist since he started it in 2007.
+Have you written down your MITs today?

 Let me make an (educated) guess: Nos.
 2-4 are non-hearsay (actual perception of “reality” translate–through belief–into testimony in court (“statement”)).
 Item 1 is hearsay: the out-of-court statement of someone not available to be cross-examined, proferred as evidence of “reality”?